ekkx/1secMail-Python/README.md

 ### About

-This is a simple Python API wrapper for www.1secmail.com ↗ using the official 1secMail API.
+This is an easy to use yet full-featured Python API wrapper for www.1secmail.com ↗ using the official 1secMail API.
 It allows you to easily create temporary email addresses for testing, verification, or other purposes where you need a disposable email address.

 ### Install

-To install this package, you'll need Python 3.8 or above installed on your computer.
+To install the package, you'll need Python 3.8 or above installed on your computer.
 From your command line:

 ```bash
 pip install 1secMail